jenkinsci/qualys-iac-security-plugin/README.md

 compliance posture to the left, allowing evaluation of cloud resources for misconfigura- tions much early during the development phase.

-GloudView offers integration with Jenkins to scan and secure your IaC templates using the Jenkins pipeline job.
+CloudView offers integration with Jenkins to scan and secure your IaC templates using the Jenkins pipeline job.
 It continuously verifies security misconfigurations against CloudView controls and displays the misconfigurations for each run.
 With a continuous visibility of the security posture of your laG Templates at Jenkins pipeline you can plan for remedia-